Bill Crisp Senior Center

 Get all of the S’s! in a fun and nifty workout that will call you to come back for the next time.
 So, come gather what you have and let’s get some strength, stamina, stability, and sturdiness all the way to your core.

-55+; Mon. and Wed.; 5-6 pm; Resident Fee: $42/month or $7/introductory class; Non Resident Fee: $84/month or $14/introductory class
+55+; Mon. and Wed.; 5-6 pm; $42/month or $7/introductory class resident; $84/month or $14/introductory class non-resident

-Line Dance With Renita
+Line Dance with Renita

 Join the fun in line dancing.
 This class is designed for those who are new to line dancing.
 It is a great form of exercise for the seniors to improve strength and muscle function, improves memory, increase balance and flexibility as well as improve cardiovascular and heart health.
 We will cover basic steps.

-55+; Tues.; 5:30-7 pm; Resident Fee: $35/month or $10/class; Non Resident Fee: $70/month or $20/class
+55+; Tues.; 5:30-7 pm; $35/month or $10/class resident; $70/month or $20/class non-resident

 Sound Bath